How to Study the Bible

 While those big black Bibles are still available, the trend today is “study Bibles” filled with resources in addition to the biblical text.
 It might take a half-dozen color-coded ribbons to mark all the trails you can follow through a modern study Bible.
 The first Bible with added resources was probably the Geneva Bible in 1560, followed by various editions of the Authorized Version beginning in 1611.
 In the modern era, the most famous study Bible was the Scofield Reference Bible, published in 1909.

-After years of being asked to undertake creating a new study Bible from my lifetime of study of the Word of God, two years ago I finally felt the time was right to consolidate my life’s work into a single resource.
+After years of being asked to undertake creating a new study Bible from my lifetime of study of the Word of God, I finally felt the time was right to consolidate my life’s work into a single resource.
 This study Bible is dedicated to helping the everyday student of the Word to clearly understand “What It Says, What It Means, and What It Means for Me.”
-Recently I completed that project.
-The Jeremiah Study Bible is now available, and a “ribbon runs through it.”
+Since 2013, The Jeremiah Study Bible has helped thousands of readers do just that.
+Now, in addition to the New King James Version, The Jeremiah Study Bible is available in the New International Version, and a “ribbon runs through it.”

 Ribbons That Rightly Divide the Word